 James Cameron uses mise-en-scene to bolster his ideas.
-One of the overlapping techniques which can be traced in his films, Avatar and Titanic, is the shift in angle from horizontal to vertical.
+One of the overlapping techniques which can be traced in James Cameron’s movies, Avatar and Titanic, is the shift in angle from horizontal to vertical.
 After a disaster, the lives of the species were affected, and the leading figures were on the opposite angle, showing that their lives turned upside down.
 His films are moving and memorable due to the choice of techniques.
 The greatest accomplishment of a director is making a lasting impact on the minds of their audience, which is something James Cameron has done time and again.

 James Cameron has great ingenuity and attention to detail.
 VFX is considered his legacy as an incredible filmmaker.
 From his early career working for Roger Corman, he learned how to produce cost-effective special effects.
-In Terminator, James Cameron used stop motion effects.
+In Terminator, he used stop motion effects.
 In Aliens, Cameron often used miniatures and mirror shots to make the objects in the movie look larger.
-James also incorporated puppetry to create never seen before scenes.
+He also incorporated puppetry to create never seen before scenes.
 The xenomorph queen and the power walker had a crew inside for movement during filming.
 James Cameron also builds gigantic sets to maximize realism.
 In Avatar, his computer-generated special effects hit a new high.

 Machines vs Nature/Humanity Theme

 Apart from True Lies, James Cameron’s films focus on the relationship between man, machine, and nature.
 The Terminator series shows the conflict of man vs machine with human characters against a destroyer cyborg.
 Aliens is also a more obvious take on man vs nature, depicting combat marines against the mighty xenomorph.
 The danger of the ocean is showcased in Titanic.
-James Cameron emphasised the confidence with which humanity has regarded technology.
+He emphasized the confidence with which humanity has regarded technology.
 The titular ship Titanic was called “Unsinkable”, yet nature proved its power over technology once again.
 Avatar takes a more environmentalist tone.
 While undertaking an activity beneficial to humanity, humans threaten the existence of the Na’vi and cause harm to Pandora’s plants and animals.

 Nature’s imagination is so boundless compared to our own meager human imagination.-James Cameron

-Strong Female Leads
+Strong Female Leads of James Cameron movies

-James Cameron’s films have two of the most iconic action heroines ever to grace the big screen.
+James Cameron’s movies have two of the most iconic action heroines ever to grace the big screen.
 Terminator introduced Sarah Connor.
 Although she was initially an innocent victim, she later embraces her situation and becomes an essential part of the battle versus machines.
 In Aliens, James Cameron took on the strong heroine Ellen Ripley.
 Even where the plot does not demand female leads to be action heroines, they still exude strong qualities in their films.
 In Titanic, Rose is not just the female romantic interest but also the primary storyteller.
-In True Lies, James Cameron shows us how a female personality can defy expectations.
+In True Lies, he shows us how a female personality can defy expectations.
 Helen starts as a bored suburban housewife, but when she is involved in her husband’s work as a secret agent, she experiences adventure.

 The magic doesn’t come from within the director’s mind, it comes from within the hearts of the actors.- James Cameron